-My efforts as an animal law specialist have also contributed to the creation of a European animal welfare label on animal source food products sold in the EU, as part of the EU Green Deal.
+My efforts as an animal law specialist have also contributed to the revision of the EU farm animal welfare legislation, as part of the EU Green Deal.

 Prior to my arrival in Brussels, I completed a two-year appointment as a fellow in the Animal Law & Policy Program at Harvard Law School.
 My research at Harvard focused on the U.S. Farm Bill’s impacts on animal welfare, and I completed additional research on the legal status of animals in comparative constitutional law.

-This year, I began teaching an animal ethics course at Sciences Po (College).
-The course specializes on animal experimentation and is co-taught with Pr.
+In 2021, I began co-teaching an animal ethics course at Sciences Po (College) with Pr.
 Michel Tarpin, a doctor in biology at the University of Reims.

 Since 2018, I have been a Lecturer in animal law at the Sorbonne Law School’s Agricultural Law Program.
 The course I teach examines the treatment of farm animals in the law at the intersection of animal law, food law, European law, and trade law.
 The course is the first animal law course taught in any of France’s top law schools.

 From 2017 to 2019, I supervised the the first ever animal law clinical project in France at Sciences Po Law School on consumer information on animal source food products sold in the EU.
-In 2019, this clinical project incorporated as a nonprofit called InfoTrack, which is dedicated to fighting humane-washing commercial speech.
+In 2019, this clinical project incorporated as a nonprofit dedicated to fighting humane-washing commercial speech.